codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+What do you call a bear with no teeth?
+A gummy bear!

 ## Daily Trivia

-When was the programming language &quot;C#&quot; released?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. 1998
+ 1. MSX
- 2. 2001
+ 2. Xmillennium
- 3. 1999
+ 3. PC-9801
- 4. 2000
+ 4. FM-7

 <details>
   <summary>Answer</summary>
-  2000
+  FM-7
 </details>